The Truth About Online Gambling – 15 Things You May Not Know But Should

 So casinos started raising their wagering requirements.
 For a while, wagering requirements were more like 12X or 15X your deposit plus bonus.

 So instead of having to wager $600 before cashing out, you might have to wager $7200 or $9000.

 But smart blackjack players would still have an edge.
 1% of $7200 is still only $72.
 1% of $9000 is only $90.
 That still leaves the bonus player with a significant profit.

-So casinos decided to start disallowing wagers on games with a low house edge.
-In fact, at most Internet casinos, only wagers placed on slot machine games count toward fulfilling your wagering requirements.
+So casinos decided to start disallowing wagers on games with a low house edge, or at least limiting how much they counted towards wagering requirements.

-And the wagering requirements themselves have increased over time, too.
+Wagering requirements themselves have increased over time.
 Now it’s common to find casinos who require you to wager 25X, 35X, or even 50X your deposit plus bonus before being eligible to cash out.

 I’ll be generous and assume that the online casino in this example has slot machines with a 95% payback percentage.
 That means the house edge is 5%.